 Dingle Peninsula County Kerry, Ireland Travel Guide

 The Dingle Peninsula does not include metro or tram systems.
 Public transit choices limit to bus services.
 Bus Éireann is the national bus service and operates the main routes connecting Dingle Town to other parts of County Kerry.
-Local Link Kerry also provides demand-responsive transport (DRT) in some rural areas, often requiring pre-booking.
+Local Link Kerry also offers demand-responsive transport (DRT) in a few rural areas, often requiring pre-booking.

 Route 279/279A connects Dingle Town with Tralee, providing regional access.